kotmatross28729/AnExtraTouch/README.md

 * Entity footprints.
 Backported from modern Dynamic Surroundings.
 * Armor walk and equip sounds.
 Backported from modern Dynamic Surroundings.
 * Cold breath particles.
 Backported from modern Dynamic Surroundings.
+* Water splash sound effects when walking in rain.
+Backported from modern Dynamic Surroundings.
 * Wet entities shed water particles.
 Backported from Legendary Survival Overhaul.
 * Grass trampling.
 Entities can trample grass when repeatedly walking over it.
 Entirely serve-side, off by default, players only by default.